BlueBrain/eFEL/docs/source/eFeatures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mean of the absolute difference of all ISIs, except the first one (see LibV1: ISI_values feature for more details.)

+The first ISI can be taken into account if ignore_first_ISI is set to 0.

 - **Required features**: ISI_values
 - **Units**: ms